Hashimoto thyroiditis results when antibodies in the body attack the cells of the thyroid gland—an autoimmune reaction.

-Doctors measure blood levels of thyroid hormones thyroxine (T4) and triiodothyronine (T3) and thyroid-stimulating hormone (TSH, a hormone produced by the pituitary gland to stimulate the thyroid gland to produce thyroid hormones) to determine how the gland is functioning (thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more ).
-However, the diagnosis is based on a physical examination and the results of a blood test to determine whether the person has antithyroid antibodies.
+Doctors measure blood levels of the thyroid hormone thyroxine (T4) ) and thyroid-stimulating hormone (TSH, a hormone produced by the pituitary gland to stimulate the thyroid gland to produce thyroid hormones) to determine how the gland is functioning (thyroid function blood tests Thyroid function blood tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more ).
+If doctors suspect the person has hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Graves disease is the most common cause of hyperthyroidism... read more , they measure the level of the hormone triiodothyronine (T3) in the blood.
+They also do a blood test for antibodies that can attack the thyroid gland.